msartiano/js-exercise/README.md

 # Image Finder

 ## Brief
-We would like to build a JS application that displays images fetched from an external service.
+The Aim of the task is to create a system that displays images fetched from an external service.

-The tasks is to create a fullstack system.
+The Backend gets the data, transforms it, and exposes to the Frontend.
+The Frontend shows the images using React.

-Backend:
+Tasks - Backend:
-- Create an HTTP server with any framework of choice
-- Fetch data from an external image searching API
+- Create an HTTP server that fetches data from an external API
-- Transform and filter the data
-- Expose a list of URLs to be fetched by the FE
+- Expose a list of image URLs to the frontend

-Frontend:
+Tasks - Frontend:
 - Fetch data from the backend
 - Display data using React